zhulietailieva/ASP.NET-Advanced/README.md

 *if "Update-Database" fails, please delete Migrations folder and then run Add-Migration Initial and then then run Update-Database
 ## Features
+Creation of Trips, Huts and registration of Mountains

 ## APIs and External Integrations